Test-Optional Admissions: Further Results

+We also find that holding fixed the college's testing regime (mandatory or blind), society prefers to ban affirmative action.
+After all, society does not want group identity factored in admissions.
+Moroever, given any affirmative-action regime, society prefers the college to be test mandatory rather than test blind.
+But since banning affirmative action can trigger the college to ignore test scores, a ban can backfire and make society worse off (\autoref{prop:society}).

-Some commentators have also suggested that banning affirmative action may induce colleges to avoid test score mandates (e.g., \href{https://www.newyorker.com/news/daily-comment/the-supreme-court-appears-ready-finally-to-defeat-affirmative-action}{New Yorker, January 2022}).
+As of June 2023, affirmative action by race has been banned nationwide by the US Supreme Court.
+Even prior to this decision, some commentators had suggested that banning affirmative action might induce colleges to avoid seeing test scores (e.g., \href{https://www.newyorker.com/news/daily-comment/the-supreme-court-appears-ready-finally-to-defeat-affirmative-action}{New Yorker, January 2022}).
 One rationale is that going test blind can suppress evidence of score differentials across groups, which could have been used in lawsuits alleging that a college makes illegal decisions based on group identity.
-Our story is somewhat distinct, but complementary.
-We assume that with a ban on affirmative action, the college cannot directly condition on group identity.
-But in response, the college wants to put less weight on tests.
+Our story is distinct, but complementary.
+We assume that when a college cannot directly condition on race, it wants to put less weight on tests that are correlated with race.
 Hiding test scores allows the college to do so in a way that generates less disagreement with society.
-This can interpreted as protecting the college from criticism of how much weight it places on different elements of an application.
+This can be interpreted as protecting the college from criticism of how much weight it places on different elements of an application.